 Xuzhou Skyfame Time City is expected to be a residential property project located at the Xuzhou Quanshan Jiangsu Economic Development Zone, Xuzhou, Jiangsu Province.
 The project has a total planned GFA of approximately 473,000 sq.m.
 We commenced the construction in March 2017 with three planned phases, which are all expected to be completed by 2020.
 We launched the pre-sale for phrase 1 in July 2017.
-As of June 30, 2020, residential and ancillary commercial units of saleable GFA of 363,000 sq.m. were delivered.
+As of December 31, 2019, residential and ancillary commercial units of saleable GFA of 215,000 sq.m. were delivered and the remaining GFA of 19,000 sq.m. were held for sale.